district0x/name-bazaar/README.md

 Note that this uses docker and will try to pull `trufflesuite/ganache-cli:v6.12.1` image if you don't have it.

-Alternatively, you can connect directly to one of ethereum testnet networks - e.g. ropsten.
+Alternatively, you can connect directly to one of ethereum testnet networks - e.g. goerli.
 In order to do this, specify correct smart contract addresses and `:web3` properties in the `./config.edn` file.
 Example config file can be found in `docker-builds/server/config.example.edn`.

 Open another terminal, start a repl and build the dev server (with figwheel repl)